nigozi/flag4s/README.md

 fatalFlag("featureA") // returns the flag or throws exception if flag doesn't exist

-withFlag("featureA") { // executes the function if the boolean flag is on
+withFlag("featureA", true) { // executes the function if the boolean flag is on
   // new feature ...
 }

-withFlag("featureA", "enabled") { // executes the function if the flag's value is "enabled"
+withFlag("featureB", "enabled") { // executes the function if the flag's value is "enabled"
   // new feature ...
 }

-newFlag("featureB", true) // creates a new flag with value true
+newFlag("featureC", true) // creates a new flag with value true

 enabled(flag) // checks if the boolean flag is on